shewhen666/iOWatch/README.md

                \-.______.-/                     \-.______.-/                   \-.______.-/
                 |________|                       |________|                     |________|

-Third and final step, the rest of minutes raging from 0 - 4 are displayed, so if 23-20 = 3 the third LED will light up [10:23].
+In the third and final step, the rest of the minutes raging from 0 - 4 are displayed, so if 23-20 = 3 the third LED will light up [10:23].

 ## [Double Press] displaying temperature in *C

-Displaying tempearture works same as displaying minutes - for now only positive +0*C temperatures are displayed
+Displaying temperature works the same as displaying minutes - for now only positive +0*C temperatures are displayed

                             |________|
                            /_. ____ ._\